villares/Resources-for-teaching-programming/README.md

-# toc
+<h1 id="toc"></h1>

-<h1>Resources for teaching programming for artists, designers and architects</h1>
+# Resources for teaching programming for artists, designers and architects

 ([repository](https://github.com/villares/Resources-for-teaching-programming/))

-### Python on the Landscape of Programming Tools for Design and Architectural Education
+## Python on the Landscape of Programming Tools for Design and Architectural Education

 This page was originally made to host data from this paper, that presented an earlier version of the table below:

 *VILLARES, A. B. A., & MOREIRA, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
 Presented at the SIGRADI 2017, Concepcíon, Chile.*

-#### Extended table of Hosts, Platforms & Languages
+### Extended table of Hosts, Platforms & Languages

 [**SORTABLE VIEW OF THE TABLE**](http://villares.github.io/csv-to-html-table/host-platforms-and-languages)| [CSV on GitHub](https://github.com/villares/Resources-for-teaching-programming/blob/master/I%20-%20Host%20platforms%20%26%20languages.csv) | [raw CSV](https://raw.githubusercontent.com/villares/Resources-for-teaching-programming/master/I%20-%20Host%20platforms%20%26%20languages.csv)